mmai/webtarot/doc/devlog.md

 ## Packaging

-* remove webtarot-bot from the root Cargo.toml file if necessary (error openssl / pkg-config)

 * edit the _Cargo.toml_ files : version number
 * compile release version : `make`
+* remove webtarot-bot and webtarot_client from the root Cargo.toml (not needed for nix packages and error openssl / pkg-config with webtarot-bot)
 * edit _flake.nix_ :
   * version number
   * fake cargoSha256